BarbyKelly/quizproject/README.md

 # Estonia Quiz

 Estonia quiz has been created by a Software Development student, as part of Code Institute's Javascript project.
-This quiz is for anyone who would like to test their knowledge about Estonia.
+This quiz may benefit anyone who:
+- would like to test their knowledge about Estonia
+- likes to do quizzes
+- wishes to learn something (new) about Estonia

-Link to the live site: [Estonia Quiz](https://barbykelly.github.io/Estonia-Quiz/)
+Link to the live GitHub site: [Estonia Quiz](https://barbykelly.github.io/quizproject/)

 Image from [Am I Responsive?](https://ui.dev/amiresponsive?url=https://barbykelly.github.io/Estonia-Quiz/) to show how website looks on different screen sizes.